-The amendment clarifies that excess of net sale proceeds of items produced over the cost of testing, if any, shall not be recognized in the profit or loss but deducted from the directly attributable costs considered as part of cost of an item of property, plant, and equipment.
-The effective date for adoption of this amendment is annual periods beginning on or after April 01, 2022.
-The Company has evaluated the amendment and there is no impact on its financial statements.
+This amendment has narrowed the scope of the initial recognition exemption so that it does not apply to transactions that give rise to equal and offsetting temporary differences.
+The effective date for adoption of this amendment is annual periods beginning on or after April 1, 2023.
+The Company has evaluated the amendment and there is no impact on its financial statement.